thecanadashortcut/thecanadashortcut.github.io/_pages/about.md

 toc: true
 ---

+# Welcome to The Toronto Shortcut, a dedicated platform designed to help newcomers feel at home in Toronto.
+Our mission is to make your transition smoother by offering a comprehensive guide to leisure activities across the city.
+Whether you're exploring local parks, discovering hidden gems, or looking for cultural experiences, our website provides a curated list of must-see spots and things to do.
+With practical tips, insider recommendations, and easy-to-navigate resources, we aim to connect you with the best of what Toronto has to offer, all while helping you build a sense of belonging in your new home.

+## Made with :

 Minimal Mistakes is a flexible two-column Jekyll theme.
 Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
 As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.

 {% include gallery id="layouts_gallery" caption="Examples of included layouts `splash`, `single`, and `archive`." %}